javagoza/I-Was-There/README.md

 # I WAS THERE

-Securely prove that you have been to a site at a specific time with JSON Web Tokens (JWT) signed in QR format This appliaction creates signed JWTs in QR format and display them in an ink display
+Securely prove that you have been to a site at a specific time with JSON Web Tokens (JWT) signed in QR format This appliaction creates signed JWTs in QR format and display them in an ink display with an Azure Sphere Device:
+Azure Sphere MT3620 Starter Kit

 |Library   |Purpose  |
 |---------|---------|